+Cite: 44-30-2.6

-Revenue foregone: 2005 - Revenue loss not reliably estimable Number of taxpayers: 2005 - No way to reliably to determine the number of taxpayers.
-Law Comparison: No similar provisions found for the other New England states.
-34. Adoption Tax Credit: \\NEW LEGISLATION 2005\\ Cite: 44-30-2.6 Reliability Estimate: 5 A taxpayer entitled to the federal adoption credit shall be entitled to a credit against the Rhode Island tax imposed under R.I.G.L.
+Reliability Estimate: 5

+A taxpayer entitled to the federal adoption credit shall be entitled to a credit against the Rhode Island tax imposed under R.I.G.L.
 44-30-2.6, Rhode Island Taxable Income.

+Source: Tax Division Personal Income Tax section

+Revenue foregone: 2007 - \$638,000

+Estimated Revenue foregone: 2008 - \$676,000

+2009 - \$682,000

-Source: Personal Income Tax section Revenue foregone: 2005 - Revenue loss not reliably estimable (effective after January 1, 2006) Number of taxpayers: 2005 - No way to reliably to determine the number of taxpayers.
-Law Comparison: No similar provisions found for the other New England states.
-35. Modification for the Jobs Growth Act: \\NEW LEGISLATION 2005\\ Cite: 42-64.11 Reliability estimate: 5 This modification is provided to allow employees of electing qualified companies to exclude 50% of their performance-based compensation from their Rhode Island Personal Income Tax adjusted gross income and alternative minimum income, while the participating company would be required to pay a tax equal to five percent (5%) of the performance-based compensation paid to the employees.
-Source: Personal Income Tax section Revenue foregone: 2005 - Revenue loss not reliably estimable.
-Number of taxpayers: 2005 - No way to reliably to determine the number of taxpayers.
+Number of taxpayers: 2007 - 140

+Law Comparison: No similar provisions were found in any other New England state.

+38. Modification for the Jobs Growth Act:

+Cite: 42-64.11 Reliability estimate: 5 This modification is provided to allow employees of electing qualified companies to exclude 50% of their performance-based compensation from their Rhode Island Personal Income Tax adjusted gross income and alternative minimum income, while the participating company would be required to pay a tax equal to five percent (5%) of the performance-based compensation paid to the employees.
+Source: Tax Division Personal Income Tax section Revenue foregone: 2007 - Revenue loss not reliably estimable.
+Number of taxpayers: 2007 - No way to reliably to determine the number of taxpayers.
 Law comparison: No similar provisions were found in any other New England state.
 OTHER TAX PREFERENCE ITEMS Other tax preference items available for this tax, as well as for other taxes are covered in the part of this report entitled "Other Taxes and Miscellaneous Tax Preference Items."
-2006 TAX EXPENDITURES REPORT SALES AND USE TAX TITLE 44, CHAPTERS 18 AND 19, R.I.G.L.
+2008 TAX EXPENDITURES REPORT SALES AND USE TAX TITLE 44, CHAPTERS 18 AND 19, R.I.G.L.
 AS AMENDED SUMMARY The Sales and Use Tax is one of the largest revenue sources for the State of Rhode Island.
-Currently it has 79 tax preference items, all of which are included in this 2006 Tax Expenditures Report.
+Currently it has 72 tax preference items, all of which are included in this 2008 Tax Expenditures Report.
+Legislation conforming Rhode Island Sale and Use tax law to the provisions of the Streamlined Sales and Use Tax Agreement (SSUTA) was signed June 30, 2006 and became effective January 1, 2007.
+This conforming legislation adopts the agreements definitions and will change some of the tax preference item definitions.
 DESCRIPTION The tax applies to retail sales of all tangible personalty and public utility services unless exempted.
 Any sale is a retail sale if the property sold is not to be resold in the regular course of business.
 Thus, a manufacturer or wholesaler is making retail sales when he or she sells items which will be used, rather than resold, by the purchaser.
 Imposition and Collection of the Sales Tax The Sales tax is imposed on the retailer (seller) at 7% of the gross receipts from taxable sales.
 The retailer collects the tax from his or her customers and in turn pays it to the state.
 Use Tax Complementing the Sales tax, a Use tax is imposed at 7% on the storage, use or other consumption in this state of all tangible personalty (unless exempted), including a motor vehicle, airplane or trailer purchased from any retailer.
 TAX PREFERENCE ITEMS INTRODUCTION: